 If you do decide to apply for a payday loan, it’s important to consider the following:

-- Make sure you only borrow an amount that you need.
-While the maximum sum the lender can offer may seem appealing, if you don’t need it then it’s not worth it in the long run.
+- Make sure you only borrow what you need.
+While the maximum sum the lender can offer may seem appealing, if you don’t need it, then it’s not worth the high repayments.

-- Take time to shop around and work out if it’s right for you.
-All lenders will offer different cost charges and product features on their repayment plan, and one will be more beneficial for your circumstances than another.
+- Take time to shop around.
+Before you apply, work out if it’s right for you.
+All lenders will offer different cost charges and product features on their repayment plan, and one may be more beneficial for your circumstances than another.

 - Pick your lender carefully.
 While most adhere to the regulations set by the FCA, some have unfortunately not yet followed suit.
 You’ll be able to find out if a lender is FCA-regulated by taking a quick scan of their website.

-Find out more about the choice of lenders to choose from, and discover our inside knowledge on all things loans.
+Find out more about the different types of lenders and discover our inside knowledge on all things loans.